- Water Quality

 - Data Management

-This PacIOOS Voyager map shows the movements of several tiger sharks who were fitted with satellite tags near Maui and Oʻahu in late 2013 and 2014.
+This PacIOOS Voyager map shows the movements of several tiger sharks who were fitted with satellite tags near Maui and Oʻahu in late 2013 through early 2015.
 These tags intermittently track their locations over time as the shark's dorsal fin and sends a signal every time the fin breaks the surface.
 Pick a shark from the left-hand menu bar to watch an animation.
 Placing your cursor over a location spot gives you the date and time of the event.
 The square symbol indicates the original tagging location and the bright yellow dot shows the last reported detection.
 There is a level of uncertainty associated with some of these locations - there may be over a mile in error associated with any given point.
 Disclaimer: This is not a warning system and does not provide real-time monitoring.

 Tiger shark.
 Photo: Albert Kok